-To comply with both the FCA and FATF regulations on financial crime prevention and other UK laws and legal requirements, the company has in place firm policies, procedures, audit checklists, objectives, training programs, staff assessments and controls for the mitigations and prevention of financial crime and money laundering.
+To comply with both the FCA and FATF regulations on financial crime prevention and other UK laws and legal requirements, System Day Ltd (the company) has in place firm policies, procedures, audit checklists, objectives, training programs, staff assessments and controls for the mitigations and prevention of financial crime and money laundering.

 The company carries out regular audits on all processes, including on our financial crime and anti-money laundering measures, controls and procedures.